MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-set-permissions.md

     :::image type="content" source="media/service-goals-create/goals-permissions-create-default.png" alt-text="Set a role to become the default role by choosing it from the overflow menu.":::

 Goal-level permissions roles apply to the underlying scorecard dataset we generate, with the exception of the default role.
-For example, say you create a role and assign the sales team view access to five goals on the scorecard.
-Those five goals are the ones they'll see in the underlying dataset as well.
+For example, say you create a role and assign the sales team view access to five metrics on the scorecard.
+Those five metrics are the ones they'll see in the underlying dataset as well.

 Default permissions do *not* apply to the underlying dataset.
-If I give view permissions to all goals as the default role, anyone who adopts those default permissions will not have access to any goals in the underlying dataset.
+If I give view permissions to all metrics as the default role, anyone who adopts those default permissions will not have access to any metrics in the underlying dataset.

 ## Share the scorecard